aliwocha/task-manager/README.md

 # **Task Manager**

 The app allows adding, editing and deleting tasks, changing statuses and priorities, loading and saving data in the database, as well as authentication and registration of users.
-I am currently developing the backend part.
-Frontend will be written in the future.
-Both layers will be communicating using REST API.

-**The applications is _IN PROGRESS_**.

 Functionalities implemented so far:
 * endpoints with CRUD methods for all entities